-The Pejiru Sector lies within MC/KD/01/1994 which has been pending renewal for a number of years.
+The Pejiru Sector lies within MC/KD/01/1994 which has been pending renewal for several years.
 As outlined in the Malaysian Solicitor's Report on Title (Attachment G) of the Replacement Prospectus of Besra dated 8 July 2021, until a decision is made, the intention of section 48(9) of the Minerals Ordinance is to enable mining activities to continue on a pre-existing licence, in those prior lands of MC/KD/01/1994, until a determination of the renewal is made.

-The information in this announcement is based on the following publicly available announcements previously lodged on the SEDAR platform which are available on https://www.sedar.com>Display Company Documents or on Besra's website.
+The information in this announcement is based on the following publicly available announcements previously lodged on the SEDAR Company Information Besra Gold Inc platform or on Besra's website.

-- 1 Besra Gold Inc Bau Gold Project Sarawak Malaysia Exploration Target Inventory.
-Lodged SEDAR Platform Feb 26, 2021. - 2 Besra Bau Project Mineral Resource and Ore Reserve Updated to JORC 2012 Compliance.
+- Besra Gold Inc Bau Gold Project Sarawak Malaysia Exploration Target Inventory.
+Lodged SEDAR Platform Feb 26, 2021. - Besra Bau Project Mineral Resource and Ore Reserve Updated to JORC 2012 Compliance.
 Lodged SEDAR Platform Nov 22, 2018.